Pradumnasaraf/DevOps/docs/docker/commands.md

 ### Docker Volume

-- Create bind mount
+- Create a bind mount.
-  - Help to sync our local files with help of Docker container.
+  - This helps you sync local files with a container.

-- To sync our local machine changes with help of Docker volume (Bind mount)
+- Sync local changes into a container with a bind mount.
-    - `- v` is use to define volume, also we give another `-v` flag to override the changes so that it will not chnage in container.
+    - `-v` is used to define the mount.
+You can also mount a second path as read-only when needed.

 ```bash
 docker run -v <path-to-folder-on-local-machine>:<path-to-folder-on-container> -p <host-port>:<container-port> -d --name docker-node docker-node